ProhibitedTV/BitRiver-Live/docs/quickstart.md

 `BITRIVER_TRANSCODER_PUBLIC_BASE_URL` at the HTTP origin your viewers can actually reach instead of the default `http://localhost:9080`.
 Update the public viewer URL to match your domain or reverse proxy as well.
 The helper prints the seeded credentials after the stack is ready; log in immediately and rotate the password from the control center settings page.
+Viewer self-registration stays disabled by default to keep new accounts admin-controlled; set `BITRIVER_LIVE_ALLOW_SELF_SIGNUP=true` in `.env` and rerun `docker compose up -d` to reopen public signups, or leave it false to require manual invites.

 ## Common follow-up commands